-Prerequisite(s): EDU 101X, EDU 103DX, EDU 114 Corequisite(s): May be taken concurrently with EDU 203
+Prerequisite(s): Completion of 100 level EDU courses Corequisite(s): May be taken concurrently with EDU 203

 This course focuses on phonics content and developmental spelling.
 Students will learn strategies for teaching phonics and spelling in the literacy curriculum.

 EDU 205 - Introduction to Middle Childhood Education, 3 credit hours